Minnesota Department of Corrections

 D. At intake (including new commitments, release violators, department transfers, jail delegations, and non-department admissions), health services staff meets with offenders to complete a Sexual Violence Prevention (PREA) Checklist (attached).

-E. Each Minnesota correctional facility (MCF) must maintain a sexual abuse response team (SART).
+E. Each Minnesota correctional facility (MCF) must maintain a sexual abuse response team (SART), chaired by the facility’s associate warden of administration (AWO).
 SART provides a victim-centered coordinated team response.
 SART offers supportive services to the alleged victim of sexual abuse, and ensures the victim access to a continuum of services.

 F. An offender who alleges that he/she has been the victim of sexual abuse perpetrated by another offender, staff, contractor, or volunteer is offered access to psychological services, medical services, and a sexual abuse advocate.
 In cases of sexual harassment or staff sexual misconduct, offenders have access to psychological services and educational materials.

 G. Facilities must follow the uniform policy and response plan as contained in this policy.